-To be of best service to patients, all general practitioners could be educated in the basics of all of the major philosophies, myself included.
+To be of best service to patients, all general practitioners could be educated in the basics of all of the major philosophies (nutritional therapy, herbology, Ayurveda, Acupuncture, Pharmacology, etc), myself included.
 I would benefit from some pharmacology or other pre-med classes, even though it is far from my chosen path, so I could have a well-rounded understanding of all of the best approaches.
-I believe Western medicine has many strengths, and am happy to recommend it when it seems to be the most effective option or the least risky.
-When does someone need this pill, or that nutrient, or these herbs, or acupuncture?
+I believe Western medicine is dominant for good reason with its many strengths, and I am happy to recommend it when it seems to be the most effective option or the least risky.
+But when does someone need this pill, or that nutrient, or these herbs, or acupuncture?
 We are here to most effectively facilitate resolution of dis-ease for all patients, and any and all information to that end should be considered on equal grounds until proven otherwise, as I see it.

-There are some striking similarities among the natural health systems which make a strong case for their time tested, cumulative effectiveness.
+There are some striking similarities among the “natural” health systems (Ayurveda, Herbology, Nutrition Therapy, Traditional Chinese Medicine) which make a strong case for their time tested, cumulative effectiveness.
 The themes of balance, prevention, and mindfulness of mind-body interactions are across the board.
-It cannot be denied that conventional Western medicine, which views lack of disease as health, is not engaged in prevention and general wellness to the degree that all of the major natural systems are.
+It cannot be denied that conventional Western medicine, which views health as simply “lack of disease”, is not engaged in prevention and general wellness to the degree that all of the major natural systems are.
 There are so many ways that a condition can go undetected in a lab, and even more situations where you clearly don’t feel good but the tests are negative.
 Is your doctor asking the right questions with these labs?

 Roots of a disease-free life…

-Another common thread is the concept of our innate ability to heal and regenerate.
-This principle rejects the idea that a patient can always be healed simply by administering a substance, without addressing likely contributors by offering in depth solutions.
+Another common thread in natural protocols is the concept of our innate ability to heal and regenerate.
+This principle rejects the idea that a patient can always be healed simply by administering a substance, without addressing likely contributors by offering in-depth solutions.
 This is perhaps natural medicine’s largest contribution to healthcare because it focuses on resolving the causes of a condition and educating the patient on how to maintain themselves to avoid it in the future.
-Rather than cursory dietary advice, or vague recommendations like “avoid stress”, the natural medicine protocols generally guide the patient to acquiring the skills and knowledge needed to manage and recover from their condition.
+Rather than generic and ineffective dietary advice, or vague recommendations like “avoid stress”, the natural medicine protocols generally guide the patient to acquiring the skills and knowledge needed to manage and recover from their condition.

 By consulting in-depth and developing a patient-provider relationship of trust, understanding and mutual respect, the acupuncturists, nutritionists, Ayurvedic practitioners, naturopaths, and others guide patients to a real understanding of their condition and the factors that led to it, albeit through much different philosophies.
 The physician teaches, rather than dictates, creating sustainable positive change in their patients.
 Our society would benefit greatly and instantly by taking notes from nature and those philosophies who have spent millennia observing it closely in the context of physiology.